mrtz6/brawlhalla-replay-parser/README.md

 Brawlhalla's replay files are located in `<USER>/BrawlhallaReplays/`.

 ### Linux
-Brawlhalla's replay files are located in its Wine prefix, which can be found in `<STEAM_INSTALLATION>/steam/steamapps/compatdata/291550/pfx/drive_c/users/steamuser/BrawlhallaReplays/`.
+Brawlhalla's replay files are located in its Proton prefix, which can be found in `<STEAM_INSTALLATION>/steam/steamapps/compatdata/291550/pfx/drive_c/users/steamuser/BrawlhallaReplays/`.